A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Weaponization.md

-# Weaponization
+# Phase 2: Weaponization

-## Objective:
+## 🌟 Objective:
-Create a malicious payload and a delivery mechanism for the attack.
+Create a malicious payload that will allow the attacker to gain control of the victim's machine.

-## Action:
-1. Generate Malicious Payload with MSFVenom:

-    Use **MSFVenom**, a tool for creating payloads, to generate a **malicious executable** that executes a **Meterpreter shell** (Metasploit's remote control payload).
+### Steps:
+#### Choosing the Exploit Delivery Mechanism:
+- The attacker decides to use Metasploit’s MSF Venom to create a reverse TCP payload.
+- The payload will execute a reverse shell, allowing the attacker to remotely control the victim’s system.

+#### Generating the Payload:
+- The payload is created using MSF Venom and is compiled into a PP32 executable.
+- The payload file is named `SecurityUpdate.exe` to avoid suspicion.

 ![image](https://github.com/user-attachments/assets/a7b94074-04e0-431c-b011-2252d538c3de)